bbc/psammead/packages/components/psammead-social-embed/README.md

 | `text`                  | String | Yes      | n/a     | `'Skip %provider_name% content'`   |
 | `endTextId`             | String | Yes      | n/a     | `'skip-%provider%-content'`        |
 | `endTextVisuallyHidden` | String | Yes      | n/a     | `'End of %provider_name% content'` |

-Note: For your convenience, instances of `%provider%` and `%provider_name%` in the above strings will be replaced with the current provider and, where the provider is known, the name of the provider.
-E.G. `instagram` and `Instagram` respectively.

 ### `caption`